lfurtkevicova/gislab-my-notes/docs/general/conventions.rst

 Short paragraphs
 ================

-.. tip:: |tip.| This signifies a tip, suggestion, or general useful note.
+.. tip:: |tip| This signifies a tip, suggestion, or general useful note.

-.. attention:: |att.| This style indicates a warning or caution.
+.. attention:: |att| This style indicates a warning or caution.

-.. note:: |note.| This is note.
+.. note:: |note| This is note.

-.. important:: |imp.| This represents something important.
+.. important:: |imp| This represents something important.

-.. danger:: |danger.| This style indicates a warning or caution.
+.. danger:: |danger| This style indicates a warning or caution.

-.. seealso:: |see.| This note leads the user to another material that is on the similar level of scope.
+.. seealso:: |see| This note leads the user to another material that is on the similar level of scope.

 .. note is displayed only if ``todo_include_todos`` in ``conf.py`` is set as ``True``.

-.. todo:: |todo.| This signifies some issue to be done next time.
+.. todo:: |todo| This signifies some issue to be done next time.

 =================
 Types of Headings